Bias and Volatility: A Statistical Framework for Evaluating Large Language Model's Stereotypes and the Associated Generation Inconsistency: Results

 \subsection{Risk Management Implications}

-We have compiled the distribution of prejudice risk $r_x^p$ and volatility risk $r_x^c$ under gender topic corresponding to different occupations $x$, as shown in Figure \ref{fig:system_efficiency}.
-Prejudice risk is typically characterized by a distribution that closely approximates normal distribution, underpinned by the principles of regression to the mean and the law of large numbers.
+We compile the distribution of bias risk $r_x^b$ and volatility risk $r_x^v$ under gender topic corresponding to different occupations $x$, as shown in Figure \ref{fig:system_efficiency}.
+Bias risk is typically characterized by a distribution that closely approximates normal distribution, underpinned by the principles of regression to the mean and the law of large numbers.
 Conversely, volatility risk is characterized by a fat-tailed distribution, diverging noticeably from adherence to the law of large numbers and presenting inherent challenges in precise forecasting, potentially rendering it infeasible.
 It is crucial to remain vigilant in addressing such unpredictable risks to prevent any potential loss of control over risk management protocols.